Fate of the unlearned: Jehovah's Witnesses

 Jehovah's Witnesses believe that humans inherited sin and death as a result of Adam's rebellion, and that God sent Jesus to redeem mankind from that condition.
 They consider faith in that provision to be the only way to attain its benefits, and therefore view their preaching work as essential and urgent.
 They believe that once sufficient time has been given for preaching, Jesus will assume authority and destroy the current "system of things".
-Only baptized members of the denomination who are alive at the time of the Great Tribulation will survive and form the basis of a new world ruled by Christ and a relatively small group of 144000 persons whom he invites to be his corulers.
+Only baptized members of the denomination who are alive at the time of the Great Tribulation will survive and form the basis of a new world ruled by Christ and a relatively small group of 144,000 persons whom he invites to be his corulers.

 They believe that those who have no opportunity to hear their message, for example, due to government restrictions or other causes beyond the Witnesses' control, may be destroyed under a "principle of community responsibility".
-However, The Watchtower has also stated that, "to what extent will Jesus consider community responsibility and family merit ...
-We cannot say, and it is pointless to speculate."
+However, The Watchtower has also stated that, "to what extent will Jesus consider community responsibility and family merit [...]
+We cannot say, and it is pointless to speculate".
 They also believe that young children of Jehovah's Witnesses may be saved even if they have not yet been baptized.
 For all other cases, they consider baptism a requirement for salvation.

-Jehovah's Witnesses believe that most people who die prior to the Great Tribulation will be resurrected on earth during Christ's millennial reign, including those who never had the opportunity to hear their message, as well as Bible characters who died before Jesus' sacrifice.
+Jehovah's Witnesses believe that most people who die prior to the Great Tribulation will be resurrected on earth during Christ's millennial reign, including those who never had the opportunity to hear their message, as well as Biblical figures who died before Jesus' sacrifice.
 Jehovah's Witnesses believe that prior sins committed by those resurrected will be forgiven, and that they will be judged based on their actions during the millennium.
 Those judged unfavorably will then be permanently destroyed and the remainder will be allowed to live forever in an earthly paradise.

+Christian universalism

+Christian universalism is a school of Christian theology focused around the doctrine of universal reconciliation, the view that all human beings will ultimately be saved and restored to a right relationship with God.
+"Christian universalism" and "the belief or hope in the universal reconciliation through Christ" can be understood as synonyms.
+Opponents of this school, who hold that eternal damnation is the ultimate fate of some or most people, are sometimes called "infernalists."

+As a formal Christian denomination, Christian universalism originated in the late 18th century with the Universalist Church of America.
+There is no single denomination uniting Christian universalists, but a few denominations teach some of the principles of Christian universalism or are open to them.
+Instead, their membership has been consolidated with the American Unitarian Association into the Unitarian Universalist Association in 1961.